 Rachael Horan Counselling MBACP

-I am an Integrative Counsellor based in Wellington, Somerset.
-Please reach out if you need support ❤️
+I am an Integrative Counsellor in Wellington, Somerset.
+I see adults, children, young people and couples.
+I am also a Community Counsellor and work both in person and online.
+Please reach out if you need support for yourself or a loved one.

 I’m all set to start the Advanced Certificate in Clinical Supervision 📚 The books have arrived and I’m spending this cozy evening getting in some reading of the 7-Eyed Model for next week….I can’t wait to get stuck into it and to be able to offer supervision to other counsellors next year.
 I’ll also be looking to offer group supervision sessions so watch this space!#7eyedmodel #hawkinsandshohet #bacp #clinicalsupervision #counsellors #counsellingservices #mentalhealth #alwayslearning #buildingrelationships #counsellingtutor #CounsellingSupport #trainingcourse #counsellorsuk #counsellorssupportingcounsellors #growthmindset #newchallenges #groupsupervision ...
 See MoreSee Less